iomicroservices/baselink-nuxt/content/services/commercial-cleaning/residential-block-cleaning.md

 Residential block cleaning{{$doc.location}} made easy for property managers

 #description
 Keeping shared spaces clean and well-maintained is key to resident satisfaction.
 BaseLink connects property managers with experienced local cleaners who specialise in residential block cleaning{{$doc.location}}.
-Whether it’s weekly or daily upkeep, we help ensure communal areas are tidy, hygienic, and presentable.
+Whether it's weekly or daily upkeep, we help ensure communal areas are tidy, hygienic, and presentable.

 #description
 The service covers all the essential tasks needed to keep your block in top condition.
 This includes dusting and surface cleaning, vacuuming and mopping floors, and sanitising high-touch areas like lift buttons and handrails.
 Stairs, lifts and corridors are cleaned thoroughly to maintain a welcoming environment for residents and visitors.